rickhallett/passport.oceanheart.ai/docs/integration/oceanheart-passport.prd.md

 ## Overview

-This guide provides everything you need to integrate your subdomain application with the centralized Oceanheart authentication system.
-Whether you're building `labs.oceanheart.ai`, `clinic.oceanheart.ai`, `passport.oceanheart.ai`, or any other subdomain, this guide will get you connected.
+This guide provides everything you need to integrate your subdomain application with the centralized Oceanheart Passport authentication system.
+Whether you're building `labs.oceanheart.ai`, `watson.oceanheart.ai`, `notebook.oceanheart.ai`, or any other subdomain, this guide will get you connected.

 ## Architecture Summary

-- **Central Auth**: `www.oceanheart.ai` handles all authentication
+- **Central Auth**: `passport.oceanheart.ai` handles all authentication
-- **Session Sharing**: JWT tokens in `.oceanheart.ai` domain cookies
+- **Session Sharing**: JWT tokens in `.oceanheart.ai` domain cookies (cookie name: `oh_session`)
-- **Local Verification**: Your app verifies tokens without API calls
+- **Local Verification**: Your app verifies tokens locally using HS256 algorithm
-- **Redirect Flow**: Unauthenticated users redirect to central login
+- **Redirect Flow**: Unauthenticated users redirect to passport for login with returnTo parameter

 ## Environment Configuration